top of page

 If for your purposes this is all you need to know about the calculation, click here to skip the next section.

-How Is An EMR Rating Calculated
+How Is An Experience Modification Rating Calculated ● Actual Losses

-Although the idea of how an Experience Modification Rate is determined (Actual Losses / Expected Losses) is very simple, the calculation of an Experience Modification Rate is actually very technical.
+Although the idea of how an Experience Modification Factor is determined (Actual Losses / Expected Losses) is very simple, the calculation of an Experience Modification Rate is actually very technical.
 In the example above the final Actual Loss figure, $469,248, won't be found anywhere on the company's loss run.
 That figure, the true actual total incurred loss, is in "Box H," and is $335,752.

-The Experience Rating "Algorithm" is actuarially determined.
+The EMR Rate "Algorithm" is actuarially determined.
 There are numerous adjustments within the formula to, for instance, prevent wild swings in the rating from one year to the next.
 There are also adjustments to give more or less credibility to large losses depending on the size of a firm.
 The data from large firms that have lots of employees and a correspondingly large number of claims have more predictive value and, as a result, better credibility.
 Predicting the likelihood of claims in small businesses is more difficult.
-Also, for a small business that does incur a large loss, the effect on its experience modification using a straightforward ratio of actual losses to expected losses could result in an unreasonably high experience modification for up to three years.
+Also, for a small business that does incur a large loss, the effect on its experience modification using a straightforward ratio of actual losses to expected losses could result in an unreasonably high experience mod for up to three years.

 There are numerous other issues like how to account for severity of incurred claims vs frequency.
 I did a blog post you can read on claim frequency and how it affects your Experience Modification Rate.
 Know that both claim frequency (how many claims you have) and claim severity both impact your Experience Mod.

-How Is An Experience Modifier Calculated
+How Is An Experience Modification Rating Calculated ● Expected Losses

 Of course, you would expect businesses within the same industry (say electrical contractors) to have varying numbers of claims annually depending on their size.
 But, how do you make an apples to apples comparison between the claims experience of businesses with $100 million, $10 million or $500K in payroll?

-The rating bureaus that promulgate Experience Modification Rates calculate (by state and by industry) how much money is paid for workers’ compensation claims for every $100 of payroll.
+The rating bureaus that promulgate EMR Rates calculate (by state and by industry) how much money is paid for workers’ compensation claims for every $100 of payroll.
 In this manner you can compare organizations of various sizes.
-As previously stated, if you generate more claims payments per $100 of payroll than your industry, on average, you will receive a “debit mod” (greater than 1.00).
-If you generate less claims payments per $100 of payroll than average, you’ll receive a credit mod (less than 1.00).
+As previously stated, if you generate more claims payments per $100 of payroll than your industry, on average, you will receive a “debit experience mod” (greater than 1.00).
+If you generate less claims payments per $100 of payroll than average, you’ll receive a credit experience mod (less than 1.00).

 What is lowest EMR